-In the figure, an example is shown where an application within the context of a web browser interfaces with a device via CMAPI3.
+In the figure, an example is shown where an application within the context of a web browser interfaces with a device via CMAPI1 and CMAPI2.
 In this scenario, typically nothing is installed on the Host.
 The driver layer is an inbox operating system WLAN driver.
 The OpenCMAPI implementation resides on the device itself and is provided via an embedded HTTP server.
 Below the OpenCMAPI implementation on the device there is an interface to proprietary firmware.

-The functions in the OpenCMAPI implementation in Figure 3 may be a subset of functions provided via CMAPI1 and CMAPI2 but all functional components are illustrated here.